How did our ancestors survive winter

 The Ice Age

 The last ice age ended around 10,000 BCE but modern humans have been around since the great leap forward in evolution which occurred around 50,000 BCE.
-This means that for 40,000 years, humans had to live in a frozen wasteland of gigantic glaciers and wooly mammoths, or did they?.
-During the ice age people would still experience summer and the ability to forage and hunt because large areas of the planet would not be covered in ice.
-Glaciers during an ice age can be over 2 miles deep and would make the land uninhabitable, but all that water has to come from another location, leaving many areas of the earth ice-free.
+This means that for 40,000 years, humans had to live in a frozen wasteland of gigantic glaciers and wooly mammoths, or did they?
+During the ice age, people would still experience summer and the ability to forage and hunt because large areas of the planet would not be covered in ice.
+Glaciers during the last ice age were up to 2 miles deep and would make the land in the upper northern hemisphere uninhabitable, but all that water has to come from another location, leaving many areas of the earth ice-free.

-As for food its likely that hunting would still be heavily relied on because many of the animals around at the time would not go into hibernation, and the larger ones that did would be easy to find and kill.
-During the ice age, people hadn’t even discovered pottery yet so its unlikely that any dishes like pemmican or salted / potted meat would have been made, and even jerky wouldn’t last long enough for the whole winter, leaving the foraging of preservable plants like nuts and wild grain, fishing and hunting as the only ways of finding something to eat.
+As for food, hunting would still be heavily relied on throughout winter because many of the animals around at the time would not go into hibernation, and the larger ones that did would be easy to find and kill.
+During the ice age, people hadn’t even discovered pottery yet so it’s unlikely that any dishes like pemmican or salted/potted meat would have been made, and even jerky wouldn’t last long enough for the whole winter, leaving the foraging of preservable plants like nuts and wild grain, fishing and hunting as the only ways of finding something to eat.

 The Iron Age

 The British Iron Age began around 800 BCE and ended when the Romans first invaded in 43 AD.
-The most important invention of the Iron Age was the plow, something that had already been along for a long time, but now they could make it out of iron and improve the design.
+The most important invention of the Iron Age was the plow, something that had already been around for a long time, but now they could make it out of iron and improve the design.
 The plow allowed people to mass produce grain, and this staple crop could be dried and would safely last for several years.
-There would be no more hunting or having to go fishing everyday on a frozen lake, because now all the food that would be needed for the whole winter could be kept in a building inside the village.
+There would be no more hunting or having to go fishing every day on a frozen lake because now all the food that would be needed for the whole winter could be kept in a building inside the village.

 Medieval period

-In Britain, this age began with the invasion of William the conqueror in 1066 and ended at the start of the Tudor period in 1485.
-During this time, people in Britain were still very poor and technology hadn’t moved on a great deal for hundreds of years, leaving the people of the medieval period to survive winter the same way everyone else before them did, with as much food, firewood and clothing as possible.
+In Britain, this age began with the invasion of William the Conqueror in 1066 and ended at the start of the Tudor period in 1485.
+During this time, people in Britain were still very poor and technology hadn’t moved on a great deal for hundreds of years, leaving the people of the medieval period to survive winter the same way everyone else before them did, with as much food, firewood, and clothing as possible.
 Homes in the medieval period were different from the Iron Age and usually consisted of timber frame homes with daub or plank walls.
-Fire pits were still cheaper and more affective than a fire place, but the biggest problem they had compared to earlier ages was the laws they had to live by and their population.
+Fire pits were still cheaper and more effective than fireplaces, but the biggest problem they had compared to earlier ages was the laws they had to live by and their population.

 Colonial era

-Throughout the years, the various people around the world have had their own way of building homes and the clothes they wear, but at the end it all comes down to the same thing.
-Winter is very cold and crops don’t grow well, so having shelter, enough warm clothing and food that will last you through the months is the only way to go.
+Throughout the years, various people around the world have had their own way of building homes and the clothes they wear, but in the end, it all comes down to the same thing.
+Winter is very cold and crops don’t grow well, so having shelter, enough warm clothing, and food that will last you through the months is the only way to go.